 Before PowerGenix was able to make available the advantages of the nickel-zinc battery chemistry they needed to solve the technical problems associated with the instability of the zinc electrode in a rechargeable cell.
 The cornerstone of this solution was found in a patented electrolyte formulation that reduces zinc solubility and prevents dendrite shorting problems.

-The capabilities of the cell were further enhanced with patented advancements in both the positive and negative electrode composition that are free of any heavy metal elements.
-Additionally, the company has a strong and broad intellectual property position that addresses all major aspects of the cell chemistry as well as engineering and construction details that enable the use of existing nickel-cadmium equipment manufacturing for production of the cells.
+The capabilities of the cell were further enhanced with patented advancements in both the positive and negative electrode composition that eliminate the inclusion of toxic material.
+Additionally, the company has a strong and broad intellectual property position that addresses all major aspects of the cell chemistry as well as engineering and construction details that enable the use of existing nickel-metal hydride manufacturing equipment for production of the cells.